Douglass Wallop

-John Douglass Wallop III (March 8, 1920 – April 1, 1985) was an American novelist and playwright.
+John Douglass Wallop III (March 8, 1920 – April 1, 1985) was an American novelist and playwright, best known for The Year the Yankees Lost the Pennant (1954), which was adapted into the Tony Award-winning musical Damn Yankees.

 Early life

-John Douglass Wallop III was born on March 8, 1920, in Washington, D.C., to Marjorie (née Ellis) and John Douglass Wallop Jr. His father was an insurance agent.
+John Douglass Wallop III was born on March 8, 1920, in Washington, D.C., to Marjorie (née Ellis) and John Douglass Wallop Jr., an insurance executive.
 He attended the University of Notre Dame and graduated from the University of Maryland, College Park, in 1942.
-He served as editor of "The Old Line", a student-run literary and humor magazine.